yang-taylor/yang-taylor.github.io/_posts/personal/2022-09-10-note-to-self.md

 When that project is done, I want to build an site similar to [Receiptify](https://receiptify.herokuapp.com/).
 I'm thinking of using Java Spring, the Apple Music API (for the iCloud Music Library), and ReactJS.

+Other than straight coding, I'll be trying to read [computer science research papers](https://arxiv.org/list/cs/recent), as well.
+Maybe three per week is a bit of a lofty goal; I'll adjust as needed.

 ### Music
 I do want to get better piano, but I don't have easy access to an instrument.
 Sometimes, it's okay to de-prioritise goals that don't fit into your life.